adamdjbrett/podcast-doctrineofdiscovery-NEXTJS-archived/content/pages/episodes/episode-02.md

       value: article
       keyName: property
     - name: 'og:title'
-      value: Episode 02: The Doctrine Of Christian Discovery As An Ideological And Legal Framework With Steven T. Newcomb
+      value: "Episode 02 - The Doctrine Of Christian Discovery As An Ideological And Legal Framework With Steven T. Newcomb"
       keyName: property
     - name: 'og:description'
       value: >-